prilcool/Gps-location-tracker-client/README.md

 This android app records your locations every 60 seconds

 Your GPS Location is updated ever 60 seconds

 Conncted clients Viewable at test storage location

  https://webhook.site/#!/76119bcd-0837-4937-940a-04b0169c89d0/10a6335d-b8bc-41d2-875e-9507d2c2b265/1

+## Installation Instructions for testers:
+1 - Download the gps_path_tracing_fj_v1.apk
+2 - Install onto your android mobile or table
+3 - Since its not hosted on google you will need to go to Settings  > Security >Install Unknown Apps.

 ## Concept location Tracking service
 Conditions of using Test client to Synchronize data to the Backend Your Device must have GPS and conencted to the internet"